UP

 where:

-dataset# is the dataset index to display (only meaningful and needed if multiple datasets are present like in Montecarloo / Mismatch simulations).
+dataset# is the dataset index to display (only meaningful and needed if multiple datasets are present like in Montecarlo / Mismatch simulations).
+If empty or -1 then show all datasets.

 raw_file is the location and name of the raw file to load.
 You can use $netlist_dir to quickly reference the simulation directory where usually such raw files are located.